-Sam Liccardo, Evan Low in contentious race to represent California 16th Congressional District
+Sam Liccardo defeats Evan Low in California's 16th Congressional District race, CBS News projects

-In what has become one of California's most contentious races, former San Jose Mayor Sam Liccardo and South Bay Assemblyman Evan Low are facing off to succeed retiring longtime Rep. Anna Eshoo in the 16th Congressional District.
+In what was one of California's most contentious races in the 2024 election, former San Jose Mayor Sam Liccardo defeated South Bay Assemblyman Evan Low to succeed retiring longtime Rep. Anna Eshoo in the 16th Congressional District, CBS News projects.

-Liccardo and Low are competing to represent the western part of Santa Clara County, along with parts of coastal San Mateo County and the Santa Cruz Mountains.
+Liccardo and Low competed to represent the western part of Santa Clara County, along with parts of coastal San Mateo County and the Santa Cruz Mountains.

 Liccardo led the Bay Area's most populous city from 2015 to 2023, while Low has served in the Assembly since 2014 and previously served as the mayor of Campbell.